ApryseSDK/webviewer-salesforce-apex-example/README.md

 ## Open Salesforce files in WebViewer

-In order to open base64 file in WebViewr, first we need to convert [base64 to Blob](https://www.pdftron.com/documentation/web/guides/basics/open/base64/) object in JavaScript and pass it to [`readerControl.loadDocument`](https://www.pdftron.com/api/web/WebViewerInstance.html#loadDocument__anchor)
+In order to open base64 file in WebViewer, first we need to convert [base64 to Blob](https://www.pdftron.com/documentation/web/guides/basics/open/base64/) object in JavaScript and pass it to [`readerControl.loadDocument`](https://www.pdftron.com/api/web/WebViewerInstance.html#loadDocument__anchor)

 Here is an example Lightning Web Component app with WebViewer and showing an example on how to use Apex class and converting base64 to Blob.